Quadriffis/immortal-millionaire/6 - manage a budget.md

 # Manage a budget

-Proposed infographic:

-- 1&2: Show a transparent house where there are text bubbles describig costs (maybe the person and his girlfriend are prepping to go out for dinner?
-Takeout coffee cup on the table?).
-Next to the house have two lists: must spend and optional spending
-- Show 3 cards with icons showing the different expense types.
-Only the daily operations card has an arrow to a wallet, the others to s cupboard.
-- Visualise the YNAB way, maybe ask then for permission?
-Not sure what the copyright status is.
-- Show a person spending on a pair of shoes with a halo around it.
-Also spending money on a present (with thought buble of another person's face)
+There is a unique sense of power and confidence that comes from being in control of your finances.
+Explicitly defining what you can safely spend takes away all fear and guilt from using your money.
+A good framework simultaneously makes you feel liberated and helps you save money without decreasing your quality of life.

+**Principles of budgeting**

 1. Create a list of monthly expenses you can't avoid (e.g. rent)
 2. Create a list of optional expenses that you consistently spend (e.g. coffee)
-3. Set up 3 accounts
+3. Set up multipls accounts for different purposes
+4. Give money a job as soon as it comes in
+5. Age your money (spend money you earned last month or longer ago)
+6. Automate your finances as much as possible

+**In this chapter**

+- How to calculate your expenses ahead of making them
+- How to channel human nature to help you with your budget
+- Recommendations for automating your financial life
+- How icecream played a central role in my financial education

+## Tools

+**Suggested bank accounts**

 - One for daily operations (card is in your wallet)
-	- One for automated payments (wages coming in, rent going out etc)
+- One for automated payments (wages coming in, rent going out etc, *not* in your wallet)
 - One for savings and investment purposes (should not even have a card)
-4. Embrace the YNAB way
-	- Give Every Dollar [ or Euro ] A Job
-	- Embrace Your True Expenses
-	- Roll With The Punches
-	- Age Your Money
-5. Stick to your budget by embracing human nature
-	- Have a 'guilt free' budget category for frivolous spending
-	- Consider a 'sharing the love' account of money you spend only on others

-## Tools
+**Online tools and communities**

 - You Need a Budget rules explained: https://www.youneedabudget.com/method/
 - Personal Finance subreddit: https://www.reddit.com/r/personalfinance/